-More and more photographers are moving away from compact cameras to either digital SLRs or mirrorless cameras.
-Both provide a full range of ISO, shutter, and aperture controls, which makes the process of taking pictures much more interesting, and the results far better.
-These cameras have better sensors than their compact counterparts, producing images that are clearer, sharper, and embodied with more delicate tones and colors.
+Photographers who want better picture quality and more control of the process are moving away from their phones to either digital SLRs or mirrorless cameras.
+Both provide a full range of ISO, shutter, and aperture controls, which makes the process of taking pictures much more interesting, and provides results that are clearer, sharper, and enriched with more delicate tones and colors.